spacetelescope/WFC3Library/notebooks/persistence/README.md

 Dependencies:

-`wfc3_env` from the installation instructions contain the packages you need.
+The environment from [WFC3 Library's](https://github.com/spacetelescope/WFC3Library) installation instructions contain the packages you need.
 However if you would like to run this notebook from a different environment, then refer to the instructions below:

 Two astropy packages must be installed in your conda environment before downloading the data.
 To do this, type the following command in the terminal before starting the notebook: